suryapratapsinghsuryavanshi/Agile-Software-Engineering-MANIT-Bhopal/notes/agile_software_testing.md

 | Less reliable. | More reliable. |
 | Less accurate. | More accurate. |
 | Tools: Jira, TestRail, TestLink, etc. | Tools: Selenium, Appium, JMeter, etc. |

+### Agile Tester Activities:
+- Understand the requirements, and configuring the testing environment.
+Phase wise testing.
+- Write test cases, and execute the test cases.
+- Report the defects, and retest the defects.
+- Automate the test cases, and run the test cases.
+- Mentoring the team members, and participate in the meetings.
+- Understanding implementation details, and providing feedback, by updating various strategies.
+- Participate in the Sprint Planning, Daily Scrum, Sprint Review, and Sprint Retrospective meetings.
+- Report defects, and framing the strategies for fixing the defects.

+#### Test Planing:
+- Define the stories, and acceptance criteria.
+- Choosing test tools, and crafting the test strategy.
+- Assigning the test cases, and creating the test plan.
+- Schedule the test cases, and executing the test cases.
+- Expected outcome, and actual outcome.
+- Binding perameters:
+    - Timing
+    - Resources
+    - Budget
+    - Scope

+### Tester Responsibilities:
+- Team Work
+- Empower
+    - Self Organized
+    - Self Managed
+- Co-Located
+- Colaboration
+- Commited
+- Parspactive
+    - Surrvey Project
+- Transparency
+- Credible

 ### What is Agile Manifesto?
 Agile Manifesto is a set of values and principles for Agile Software Development, which was created by a group of software developers in 2001, to improve the software development process and deliver the software on time with high quality.
 It is based on the following values and principles: